 International diversity is an important feature of our school’s community.
 Drawing students from many countries and cultures, Metropolitan Montessori School encourages families to share their histories and traditions.
 For example, teachers and parents have given presentations on Diwali, Lunar New Year, the Japanese tea ceremony, the Chinese Cultural Revolution, and the wedding customs of Ghana.
 School celebrations feature the customs of many cultures, and parent social events often have an international theme.
 The school works to promote understanding around race, giving families opportunities to share their stories, holding workshops to encourage awareness and sensitivity, and recruiting faculty and families to the school that represent a breadth of experience.
 To extend our culture of respect and tolerance beyond the classroom, and to help parents support the school’s values, we host parent discussions with the school’s consulting psychologist and the school psychologist on a range of parenting topics.

 Community service is focused on giving back to neighborhood organizations, such as The West Side Campaign Against Hunger and Riverside Park.
 We support families and children in dire need, such as a school in Queens that suffered in Hurricane Sandy.
-Elementary students do construction and maintenance projects within Black Rock Forest.
+Lower and Upper School students do construction and maintenance projects within Black Rock Forest.
 The school raises money every year for the Central School for Tibetans in Chauntra, India, founded by the Dalai Lama for refugee children.